 But then, if the siblings start squabbling, or the toddler starts jumping on the couch, or the whining begins, we jump right in with our full attention.
 “You two stop fighting!”
 “I told you not to jump on the couch – do I need to come over there?”
 “How many times do I have to say, no candy before dinner?”

-If they’re really lucky, not only will they get your attention, but they might also get a bribe to stop the bad behavior (note that a bribe to stop bad behavior is pretty much the equivalent of a reward for bad behavior….)
-“If you stop fighting, I’ll get the art supplies out.”
+From their point of view, if they’re really lucky, not only will they get your attention, but they might also get a bribe to stop the bad behavior: “If you stop fighting, I’ll get the art supplies out.”
 “Sit down on the couch, and you can watch YouTube.”
-“Fine, yes, have a piece of candy, then go play so I can get dinner finished.”
+“Fine, yes, have one piece of candy, then go play so I can get dinner finished.”

 What can you do today to start shifting your attention toward what you want to see more of, and ignoring the behavior you’d like to see less of?